 Pennsylvania District Judge Robert Simpson yesterday denied a motion for a preliminary injunction in a lawsuit brought by the left which seeks to block the new Pennsylvania voter ID law from taking effect.
 The ruling is good news for those who support voting rights, those who applaud sanity in government and those who are grateful when honest judges issue rulings consistent with the US Constitution, rather than legislating from the bench.

 Quite simply, the ruling is good for all honest Americans who believe in enfranchising the vote.
 In what can only be described as a victory for election integrity, District Court Judge Simpson issued a well considered, well written ruling which denied a preliminary injunction to stop the new Pennsylvania voter ID law from going into effect.
-[Click to View Ruling]
+Click to View Ruling as a PDF.

 Elements of Pennsylvania Voter ID Law